chadac/golang/src/cmd/compile/abi-internal.md

 It uses F10 – F17, F8, F9, F18 – F23 for floating-point arguments and results.

-Special-purpose registers used within Go generated code and Go assembly code are as follows:
+Special-purpose registers used within Golang generated code and Golang assembly code are as follows:

 | Register | Call meaning | Return meaning | Body meaning |